Oliver Russell, 2nd Baron Ampthill: Early life

-Politics
+He was commissioned into the part-time Royal 1st Devon Yeomanry as a Second lieutenant on 30 January 1892 and was promoted to Lieutenant on 21 March 1893.
+He left in 1897.

+Political career

 In 1895, Russell was appointed Assistant Secretary to the Colonial Secretary, Joseph Chamberlain: in 1897, he was promoted to Private Secretary, but did not continue in this position as a consequence of his sympathy with the natives of South- and East- Africa, and of India.
-During the First World War, Lord Ampthill commanded a battalion of the Leicestershire Regiment, and two battalions of the Bedfordshire Regiment in France.

 Governor of Madras

 Russell was appointed Governor of the Madras Presidency on 5 September 1900, when he was aged 31 years.
 He served in this position from 1900 to 1906: his tenure was almost contemporaneous with Lord Curzon's Viceregality.
 As Governor of Madras, Ampthill he inaugurated the King Institute in Madras; the Rangaraya Medical College in Cocanada, on 4 December 1903; and the Cochin State Forest Tramway, the latter on 3 October 1905.
 During Russell's tenure, sympathy for the Oriya Movement for the creation of a separate province of Orissa increased: Russell opposed the demands for the separation of the Oriya-speaking tracts of Vizagapatam and Ganjam districts from Madras.